-Conducting the analysis from a societal perspective had some impact on estimates of cost effectiveness (see Tables 4.8 and 4.9 and Supplement Tables E11 and E12).
-Having the same proportion of men and women (50:50) in the model or changing baseline BMI in scenario analyses had a modest impact on the estimates (see Supplement Tables E16-E18).
-Table 4.10 presents scenarios with use of an additional Drug X (scenario with effect on weight loss seen in the SUPPORT 1 trial of tirzepatide and pricing of semaglutide for overweight and obesity and effects on blood pressure and diabetes mellitus similar to semaglutide), use of generic phentermine/topiramate, and use of generic bupropion/naltrexone.
-The incremental cost-effectiveness ratio for the lifetime weight management with Drug X versus lifestyle modification was \$145,300 per QALY gained at the annual Drug X cost of \$13,618.
-The lifetime drug cost for generic phentermine/topiramate was \$14,000 (compared to \$39,700 for branded therapy in the base case) and for generic bupropion/naltrexone was \$25,500 (compared to \$52,200 for branded therapy in the base case).
-Two scenario analyses evaluating the potential impact of cancer or chronic kidney disease (i.e., Comorbidity X scenario analyses) had modest impacts on the cost effectiveness of most medications for obesity management (see Supplement Tables E13-E15).
+Conducting the analysis from a societal perspective had some impact on estimates of cost effectiveness.
+These results are shown in Tables 4.8 and 4.9.
+Table 4.10 presents scenarios with use of an additional Drug X, use of generic phentermine/topiramate, and use of generic bupropion/naltrexone.
+The incremental cost-effectiveness ratio for the lifetime weight management with Drug X versus lifestyle modification is \$147,000 per QALY gained at the annual Drug X cost of \$13,618.
+The lifetime drug cost for generic phentermine/topiramate was \$14,200 (compared to \$40,300 for branded therapy in the base case) and for generic bupropion/naltrexone was \$25,100 (compared to \$51,500 for branded therapy in the base case).